 In public places indoors and outdoors, if the person near you is not part of your household, keep 6 feet away from them in all directions.
 This includes on our beaches, in the water, on trails, golf courses, sidewalks, etc. Think of it as creating your little island in paradise.

 ALWAYS wear a cloth face cover when you are in enclosed public spaces such as stores, restrooms, etc. or in crowded outdoor areas where you cannot stay 6 feet/2 meters apart.

 Plan your gatherings, reunions and celebrations here, but please limit invitations.
 Right now the State restricts indoor gatherings to 10 people maximum in our region.
-However, you can invite up to 100 people to your outdoor celebrations.
-Your guests will need to follow social distancing requirements.
+However, you can invite up to 25 people to your outdoor celebrations.
+Your guests will need to follow social distancing and masking requirements.
 You will find many parks and outdoor venues in our area have the space you need to create a memorable and much-anticipated get-together.

 Restaurants, wineries, breweries and distilleries are closed to indoor dining starting November 18.

 - From November 18 - December 8, indoor dining is closed at restaurants, wineries, breweries and distilleries.
 Outdoor dining and carryout can continue.

 - Takeout, curbside pickup and delivery are the way to go!
 Most of our food and beverage businesses offer these options.
 You are welcome to enjoy your purchases in nearby parks, on your boat or in your hotel room or balcony.
 If you order alcoholic beverages, please remember that you cannot drink them in any of our public parks or where prohibited.